Do you know what your online success looks like?

 1. Increase Website Traffic:

 If marketing is the lifeblood of businesses, then marketing metrics are the heartbeat.
-Measuring marketing performance will help measure marketing success and identify how effective marketing efforts were, i.e. if it increased website traffic or not.
+Diving deep into what is KPI and measuring marketing performance will help measure marketing success and identify how effective marketing efforts were, i.e. if it increased website traffic or not.

 2. Establish Baseline: